sjcsoftware/rateit/README.md

 **Rate your music.
 Own your taste.**

-RateIt is a macOS desktop app for rating and cataloguing every album you listen to.
+> RateIt is a MacOS desktop app for rating and cataloguing every album you listen to.

 Search any album from Spotify API, rate it track-by-track and across five quality criteria (or your own!), and build a personal library that reflects your actual taste — no cloud, no subscription.
 Everything lives locally on your Mac.